cbernaci/eeg_project/hardware/3_instrumentation_amplifier_test/README.md

 <img src="./oscilloscope_msnt.jpg" title="AWG Settings." width="600"/>

-While this instrumentation amplifier does behave as expected, these op-amps require such a high voltage that it is not safe for connecting to either
-a human or PC.
+While this instrumentation amplifier does behave as expected, these op-amps require such a high voltage that it is not safe for connecting to either human or PC.
 I also did not simulate frequencies that are within the range of brainwaves.
 Two things then need to be done:

 1. re-run with lower frequency
 2. get op-amps that can use a DC supply voltage that can be supplied by a batter.